ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 First Catalyst parses the code written using the Dataframe, Datasets API or in SQL into a tree which will lead to the creation of the **Unresolved Logical Plan**.

-`df3` tree will be parsed by into the Tree below.
+`df3` tree will be parsed into the Tree below.

 <p align="center">
     <img alt="Unresolved Logical Plan" src="../assets/images/posts/spark-core-concepts/unresolved-logical-plan.png" />